lguibr/pongo/server/README.md

 -   **server/websocket.go**: Defines the Server struct which holds references to the actor Engine and the RoomManagerActor PID.
 -   **server/handlers.go**:
-    -   HandleSubscribe: Accepts new WebSocket connections.
+    -   `HandleSubscribe`: Accepts new WebSocket connections (`/subscribe`).
 Spawns a ConnectionHandlerActor to manage the connection lifecycle.
-    -   HandleGetSit: Handles HTTP GET requests to /.
+    -   `HandleGetRooms`: Handles HTTP GET requests to `/rooms/`.
 Queries the RoomManagerActor using Engine.Ask to get a list of active rooms and their player counts, returning it as JSON.
+    -   `HandleHealthCheck`: Handles HTTP GET requests to `/` and `/health-check/`.
+Returns a simple `{"status": "ok"}` JSON response.
 -   **server/connection_handler.go**:
     -   Defines ConnectionHandlerActor, spawned per connection.
     -   On start, asks the RoomManagerActor for a room assignment (FindRoomRequest -> AssignRoomResponse).